althaf-hussain46/PRODIGY_WD_02/README.md

-Project Overview
+<h4>Project Overview</h4>

-Created a <h4>STOPWATCH APPLICATION</h4> using HTML, CSS, and JavaScript.
+Created a STOPWATCH APPLICATION using HTML, CSS, and JavaScript.
 This project is a web-based application that allows users to start, pause, reset, and record lap times.
 Here's a detailed explanation of the components and technologies used:

-Technologies Used
+<h4>Technologies Used</h4>

 HTML: The structure of the webpage.